1986 Season

 Conference Changes

-The Colonial League (currently known as the Patriot League) was created while the Gateway Conference (now known as the Missouri Valley Football Conference) membership was solely I-AA teams only.
+The Colonial League (currently known as the Patriot League) was created while the Gateway Conference (now known as the Missouri Valley Football Conference) membership was solely I-AA teams.

 Team Changes